AlainCo/pynetwatch/README.md

 ```
 It's easy to test Internet connectivity, in IPV4 and IPV6.
 Note that I reduce the frequency of test not to annoy google servers.

-### checking that OpenWRT router's WiFi radio are both UP
+### Checking that OpenWRT router's WiFi radio are both UP

 ```
 [